Fundamental Finite Key Limits for One-Way Information Reconciliation in Quantum Key Distribution: Fundamental limits for one-way reconciliation

 We consider \emph{one-way} IR protocols, where Alice first computes a syndrome, $M \in \cM$, from her raw key, $X^n$, and sends it to Bob who uses the syndrome together with his own raw key, $Y^n$, to construct an estimate $\hat{X}^n$ of $X^n$.
+We will assume that $X$ takes values in a discrete alphabet while we allow $Y$ to take values in the real line.
 We are interested in the size of the syndrome (in bits), denoted $\log |\cM|$, and the probability of error, $\Pr[X^n \neq \hat{X}^n]$.
-In most contemporary security proofs $\log |\cM|$ enters the calculation of the key rate rather directly.\footnote{Recent works analyzing the finite block length behavior using this approximation include~\cite{scarani08,cai09,tomamichellim11,hayashi11,bratzik10,abruzzo11,lim12}.} More precisely, to achieve security it is necessary (but not sufficient) that
+In most contemporary security proofs $\log |\cM|$ enters the calculation of the key rate rather directly. \footnote{Recent works analyzing the finite block length behavior using this approximation include~\cite{scarani08,cai09,tomamichellim11,hayashi11,bratzik10,abruzzo11,lim12}.} More precisely, to achieve security it is necessary (but not sufficient) that

 where $\lEC$ is the amount of information leaked to the eavesdropper during IR.
 Since it is usually impossible to determine $\lEC$ precisely, this term is often bounded as $\lEC \leq \log |\cM|$.
 In the following, we are thus interested in finding lower bounds on $\log |\cM|$.